googlefonts/fontations/docs/codegen-tour.md

 ## <a id="read-fonts"></a> `read-fonts`

-In the [`read-fonts`][] crate, we make a distinction between *table* objects and *record* objects, and we generate different code for each.

-The distinction between a *table* and a *record* is blurry, but the specification offers two "general criteria":

-> - Tables are referenced by offsets.
-If a table contains an offset to a
-> sub-structure, the offset is normally from the start of that table.
-> - Records occur sequentially within a parent structure, either within a
-> sequence of table fields or within an array of records of a given type.
-If a
-> record contains an offset to a sub-structure, that structure is logically a
-> subtable of the record’s parent table and the offset is normally from the start
-> of the parent table.
->
-> ([The OpenType font file][otff])

 ### <a id="scalars-detour"></a> A brief detour on scalars and `BigEndian<T>`

 #### a description of the problem